Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 Brass is a metal alloy of copper and zinc.
 The material properties of brass include; low melting point, high conductivity, and being highly malleable.
 These properties can vary depending on the specific alloy of brass being used.
 Brass alloys can... read more >

 Thermal Barrier Coats (TBC's) are used in aero engineering and gas turbine manufacturing to extend the lifetime of components.
-TBC is also becoming more commonly used in the automotive industry to reduce heat loss from engine exhaust systems.
-TBC's... read more >
+TBC's are also becoming more commonly used in the automotive industry to reduce heat loss from engine exhaust systems.... read more >

 Our redENERGY EP-Z Laser benefits from having longer duration pulses which can have significant benefits in engraving applications.For this application WF 39 which is a 500ns pulse (full width) was used to achieve 0.2mm depth on this logo in a... read more >